Why Teaching?

 SCRIPT Requirement

-Courses for undergraduate teaching assistants, executive leadership roles in student media, and peer mentors, as designated by the School of Journalism and Mass Communication, may be used to fulfill the SCRIPT experiential learning requirement for students in the major.
+Peer Assistant courses designated by the School of Journalism and Mass Communication may be used to fulfill the SCRIPT experiential learning requirement for students in the major.
 These courses have a prefix of JMC or CLAS.

 What does a teaching experience look like?